Insider Sell: Commercial Metal - GuruFocus.com

-On June 27, 2023, Barbara Smith, Chairman and CEO of Commercial Metals Co (CMC, Financial), sold 50,000 shares of the company.
-This move is part of a trend for Smith, who over the past year has sold a total of 75,000 shares and purchased none.
+On June 30, 2023, Barbara Smith, Chairman and CEO of Commercial Metals Co (CMC, Financial), sold 50,000 shares of the company.
+This move is part of a larger trend, as over the past year, Smith has sold a total of 125,000 shares and made no purchases.

-Commercial Metals Co is a manufacturing company that primarily produces and recycles steel and metal products.
-The company operates globally, with a significant presence in the United States, Poland, and other international markets.
-Its products are used in the construction, industrial, and fabrication sectors.
+Commercial Metals Co is a leading manufacturer and marketer of steel and metal products, with operations in North America, Europe, and Asia.
+The company's core business includes manufacturing, recycling, and marketing steel and metal products, as well as related materials and services.

-The sale by Smith is noteworthy as it comes amidst a broader trend of insider selling at Commercial Metals Co.
-Over the past year, there have been six insider sells and no insider buys.
-This trend is illustrated in the following image:
+The insider transaction history for Commercial Metals Co shows a trend towards selling.
+Over the past year, there have been no insider buys and seven insider sells.

-On the day of Smith's recent sale, shares of Commercial Metals Co were trading at $50.65, giving the company a market cap of $5.965 billion.
-The price-earnings ratio was 6.44, lower than both the industry median of 10.85 and the company's historical median price-earnings ratio.
+On the day of Smith's recent sale, shares of Commercial Metals Co were trading for $52.51 each, giving the company a market cap of $6.244 billion.
+The price-earnings ratio stands at 6.61, lower than both the industry median of 11.11 and the company's historical median price-earnings ratio.

-According to GuruFocus Value, which is an intrinsic value estimate based on historical multiples, a GuruFocus adjustment factor, and future business performance estimates, Commercial Metals Co is modestly overvalued.
-The stock's price-to-GF-Value ratio is 1.17, with a GF Value of $43.44.
-This valuation is depicted in the following image:
+The GuruFocus Value for Commercial Metals Co is $42.91, resulting in a price-to-GF-Value ratio of 1.22.
+This suggests that the stock is modestly overvalued.

-The insider selling trend at Commercial Metals Co, coupled with the company's modest overvaluation, may suggest that insiders believe the stock's current price does not fully reflect its intrinsic value.
-However, investors should always conduct their own research and consider multiple factors before making investment decisions.
+The GF Value is an intrinsic value estimate developed by GuruFocus.
+It is calculated based on historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at, a GuruFocus adjustment factor based on the company’s past returns and growth, and future estimates of business performance from Morningstar analysts.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.